 When it comes to length, don’t assume that the longer the better.
-While it’s true that a longer axe handle, the more force you can generate during the swing, it’s also true that it becomes harder to maintain precision as the handle of the axe grows.
+While it’s true that a longer axe handle can generate more power during the swing, it’s also true that it becomes harder to maintain precision as the handle of the axe grows.
 For most people, an axe with a 28-to-31-inch handle is suitable for most tasks around the yard, campsite, or woodpile.

 An axe’s weight is the weight of the head, not the entire tool.
 The heavier the axe, the more power generated during the swing, but also the more difficult it becomes to control.
 While you’ll need and want a heavier axe for demolition or similar hardcore tasks, for typical use, such as chopping up small logs or felling small trees, an axe weighing 3 pounds or a little less is best for most people.

 There are many different types of axes, but these are some of the most common.

 Felling: The most common type of axe is the felling axe, sometimes called a camp axe or chopping axe, which is used to cut down trees, chop branches, and clear brush.
 These axes typically have a fairly long handle and a head weighing between 2 and 4 pounds.

 Splitting: Splitting axes, sometimes referred to as splitting mauls, are used to split logs.
 They are not nearly as sharp as a felling axe, but are typically much heavier.
 While there are splitting mauls weighing 12 pounds or more, most people will find an 8-pound splitting axe sufficient.